esbuild/community-plugins/README.md

 * [esbuild-plugin-resolve](https://github.com/markwylde/esbuild-plugin-resolve): Change where a module dependency is resolved/imported from.
 * [esbuild-plugin-stimulus](https://github.com/zombiezen/esbuild-plugin-stimulus): A plugin to automatically [load Stimulus controllers](https://stimulus.hotwire.dev/handbook/installing) from a folder.
 * [esbuild-plugin-text-replace](https://github.com/aheissenberger/esbuild-plugin-text-replace): Replace content before bundling with support for Filefilter, Namespace, Regex and Functions.
+* [esbuild-plugin-time](https://github.com/DasRed/esbuild-plugin-time): A simple plugin for time measuring of the build process.
 * [esbuild-plugin-tsc](https://github.com/thomaschaaf/esbuild-plugin-tsc): A plugin to transform typescript files using the official [typescript compiler](https://github.com/microsoft/TypeScript).
 Allows usage of `emitDecoratorMetadata`.
 * [esbuild-plugin-velcro](https://github.com/ggoodman/esbuild-plugin-velcro): A plugin to load npm (bare module) dependencies from the cloud and requiring no previous NPM install.
 * [esbuild-plugin-webpack-bridge](https://github.com/igoradamenko/esbuild-plugin-webpack-bridge): A plugin that allows to use webpack loaders.